rishika0199/Data-Science/README.md

 Processed 2,240 customer records covering spending behavior, purchase recency, channel interaction, demographics, and complaint history.
 Conducted exploratory data analysis (EDA) using Python (pandas, Seaborn, matplotlib), engineered 30+ features, handled class imbalance using SMOTE, and deployed a soft-voting ensemble model (Logistic Regression, KNN, SVC).
 Workflow executed in Google Colab with full version control on GitHub and visualization support in Excel.

 Key steps:
--Converted birth year into customer age for interpretable segmentation. <br>
+* Converted birth year into customer age for interpretable segmentation. <br>
--Created new metrics like total spend, total purchases, and web visits. <br>
+* Created new metrics like total spend, total purchases, and web visits. <br>
--Removed multicollinear and low-importance features via correlation analysis and VIF scores. <br>
+* Removed multicollinear and low-importance features via correlation analysis and VIF scores. <br>
--Scaled numeric data and one-hot encoded categorical features. <br>
+* Scaled numeric data and one-hot encoded categorical features. <br>
--Balanced classes to handle only 15% positive response using oversampling techniques. <br>
+* Balanced classes to handle only 15% positive response using oversampling techniques. <br>

 # Insights
 1. Recency drives response – customers who purchased within the past 35 days were significantly more likely to opt in, versus an average of 51 days for non-members.